 Table of contents

-Whether in the office, in the home office, in the workshop or in other areas of your company: the right lighting often makes a big difference to well-being and safety during every step of the work process.
-It is not for nothing that the Occupational Health and Safety Act and the Workplace Ordinance assign an important share to the lighting factor.
+Whether in the office, in the home office, in the workshop or in other areas of your company: the right lighting often makes a big difference to well-being and safety during every work step.
+It is not for nothing that the Occupational Health and Safety Act and the Workplace Ordinance assign an important role to lighting.
 Both employees and the company benefit from well-chosen lamps and luminaires that optimally complement the incident daylight.
-Our guide shows what needs to be considered when it comes to lighting in the office.
+Our guide shows what needs to be considered when it comes to office lighting.

 Advantages of the right lighting in the office

-Light is elementary for humans and has an impact on our well-being and health.
-The brightness during the course of the day influences the biorhythm and subsequently directly our performance.
+Light is fundamental for humans and has an impact on our well-being and health.
+The brightness throughout the day influences our biorhythm and, as a result, directly affects our performance.
 Light has a stimulating and motivating effect on the body.
 Decreasing brightness, on the other hand, signals the end of the day to the body and leads to tiredness.

-The Federal Institute for Occupational Safety and Health (Bundesanstalt für Arbeitsschutz und Arbeitsmedizin, BAuA) already investigated the lasting effect of optimal lighting at the office workplace in 2015 and determined the effects of lighting conditions on the internal clock:
+The Federal Institute for Occupational Safety and Health (BAuA) investigated the lasting effect of optimal lighting at the office workplace back in 2015 and established the effects of lighting conditions on the internal clock:

-With the right lighting, fatigue can be actively counteracted and concentration increased.
+The right lighting can therefore actively counteract fatigue and increase concentration.
 This in turn leads to better performance and higher productivity.
-With optimal lighting design in the office, companies invest not only in the health of their employees, but also in the success of the company.
+With optimal lighting design in the office, companies are therefore not only investing in the health of their employees, but also in the success of the company.

 Occupational safety requirements for lighting

-Poor lighting conditions cause damage to health and increase the risk of accidents.
-For this reason, occupational health and safety regulations require companies to provide appropriate lighting in the office and at the workplace of employees.
-This is stated in the corresponding paragraphs of the Workplace Ordinance:
+Poor lighting conditions lead to health problems and increase the risk of accidents.
+For this reason, occupational health and safety regulations require companies to provide appropriate lighting in the office and at employees' workplaces.
+This is stated in the relevant paragraphs of the Workplace Ordinance:

-"The employer may operate as workrooms only those rooms which receive as much daylight as possible and which have a line of sight to the outside."
+"The employer may only operate workspaces that receive as much daylight as possible and have a line of sight to the outside."

 It goes on to say:

-"Workplaces must be equipped with facilities that provide adequate artificial lighting so as to ensure the safety and protection of the health of workers."
+"Workplaces must be equipped with facilities that provide adequate artificial lighting to ensure the safety and health of employees."

-The requirements of the Workplace Ordinance are concretised by the Technical Regulation for Workplaces - Lighting (ASR 3.4).
-Among other things, it contains precise information on the minimum illuminance requirements.
+The requirements of the Workplace Ordinance are specified in the Technical Rules for Workplace Lighting (ASR 3.4).
+Among other things, it contains precise information on the minimum requirements for illuminance.

 Illuminance (min.)